I have a small home garden and probably won’t be able to sell produce very often. Can I still join?

 How much does it cost to become a member?

-The co-op requires a $75 investment from each new member-owner.
-This adds to capital of the cooperative and puts all of our member-owners on equal financial footing. $65 of that investment is refundable if you ever decide to leave the co-op.
+The co-op requires a $49 new member fee and a $65 investment from each new member-owner.
+The new member fee covers the cost of training and site visits.
+The $65 investment adds to capital of the cooperative and puts all of our member-owners on equal financial footing.
+The $65 investment is refundable if you ever decide to leave the co-op.

 What economic benefits do you provide to your members?